csharpfritz/CoreWiki/docs/c4models/1-context.md

 - External comments through [Disqus](http://www.disqus.com)

 It also sends out notifications to users by usage of SendGrid, an external email service.

+The CoreWiki System is described more in detail in [CoreWiki Containers](2-containers.md)